enkidevs/curriculum/javascript/core/recipes-ii/milliseconds-since-epoch.md

 // 1259359833574
 ```

 The above is using the `+` shortcut to convert the date object to a number.

-For more powerful date manipulation,
+For more powerful date manipulation, try `date-fn` or `Luxon`.

-try `moment.js`.
+> 💡 The links for `date-fn` and `Luxon` will be in the "Learn more" section.

 ---